 Investing in quality bedding is a crucial upgrade that can transform your bedroom into a dreamy retreat.
-Given that we spend nearly a third of our lives sleeping, it’s certainly worth splurging on comfortable sheets, pillows, and duvets.
+Given that we spend many hours a day in bed, it’s certainly worth splurging on comfortable and well-made sheets, pillows, and duvets.

 Here, the best places to buy everything you need to make the bed of your dreams.

-You know and probably already love it.
-California-based DTC brand Parachute offers luxury sheets, duvet covers, pillowcases, and other bedding accessories, all at reasonable price points and all in gorgeous muted colors.
+You already know and probably love it.
+California-based Parachute offers luxury sheets, duvet covers, pillowcases, and other bedding accessories, all at reasonable price points and all in gorgeous muted colors.
 And bonus for those who prefer sleeping without a top sheet: All of Parachute's sheet sets come with the option to omit the top sheet altogether.